Install Chrome Extension Chrome Extension

 2003 2006

-Toyota's first common-rail diesel suffers from well-documented weaknesses in the injection system: the Denso injectors can seize through corrosion and are expensive to recondition.
-The timing belt must be replaced every 100,000 km — if it snaps, the engine is destroyed.
+Toyota's first common-rail diesel suffers from well-documented weaknesses in the injection system: the Denso injectors can seize through corrosion and are expensive to recondition, so check for rough idle and cold-start behaviour when buying.
+The timing belt must be replaced every 100,000 km — if it snaps the engine is destroyed, so demand proof of the change.
+The EGR valve and intake manifold coke up on short trips, and regular cleaning prevents power loss.

 • !!
 Injectors seized / burnt in from 150,000 km